 The DPW’s wastewater system includes approximately 120 miles of sewers, 20 pump stations, 3 combined sewer overflows and the Peirce Island and Pease wastewater treatment facilities (WWTFs).
 The WWTFs are designed to protect the environment by removing pollutants.
 Because they discharge treated wastewater from a pipe into a waterbody (the Piscataqua River), the plants are permitted by the EPA under its National Pollutant Discharge Elimination System (NPDES).
 Unlike most states in the country, New Hampshire is one of only four states where EPA issues the permits rather than the local regulatory agency, the New Hampshire Department of Environmental Services (NH DES).
 Read more »

-The City of Portsmouth Works to Address EPA Wastewater Mandates
+The City of Portsmouth Works to Implement Wastewater Improvements

 The City of Portsmouth owns and operates two wastewater treatment facilities (WWTF) that must comply with separate National Pollutant Discharge Elimination System (NPDES) permits.

 These permits, issued by the US Environmental Protection Agency (EPA) with concurrence of the NH Department of Environmental Services (NH DES), define how much the City has to treat the wastewater before it can be discharged to the Piscataqua River.
 The WWTFs are located at Pease International Tradeport and Peirce Island.
 The Pease facility was constructed in the 1950's as part of the construction of the Pease Air Force Base.
 The Peirce Island facility was built in the early 1960's.
 Both facilities have had upgrades throughout the years.